untitaker/diyrss/README.rst

     Title selector: .comment-header-author
     Content selector: .comment-content

 Only the content's HTML will be preserved.
-If you want RSS, you can suck it.

 Released under public domain.